arpcorrea/arpcorrea.github.io/_posts/2020-06-07-Thermoplastic-Welding-Literature-Review.md

 </figure>

-Once the reader understood that the adherent’s surface is rough, lets continue the explanation over intimate contact.
-In order maximize the contact area of two or more adherents, external pressure is applied in order to deform these asperities, like “spreading” them.
+In order maximize the contact area of two or more rough adherents, external pressure is applied in order to deform these asperities, like “spreading” them.
 Simultaneously, heat is applied in order to make the material more flexible and allow resin flow to fulfill the void-spots.
 This would, ideally, create a complete and tight mechanical contact between the adherents.

 On the modelling of this intimate contact phenomenon, the reader is here invited to have a more detailed read about it in a more technical literature.
 Beforehand, it is important to mention that modelling intimate contact is not trivial and is far from being a established and well-defined topic.
 Two analytical models are usually the most simple representation of the time-evolution of the intimate contact: Identical Asperities Model [Mantel and Springer(1992)] and Cantor Set Model